 Infant monitoring

-As a precaution, monitor that infants are feeding well, and growing and gaining weight as expected.
-Also monitor for gastrointestinal disturbances, lethargy and irritability.
+As a precaution, monitor that the infant is feeding well, and growing and gaining weight as expected.

 Very limited published evidence shows negligible (0.13% to 0.21% of the weight-adjusted maternal dose) or undetectable levels in breast milk with doses up to 40mg daily.
 There are no data on infant serum levels, but minimal absorption by the infant is expected based on the medicine’s properties.